CU Guest Wi-Fi

 Who Can Get It

-Anyone who's in range of CU Guest Wi-Fi can request guest login credentials and use them to log in to the network.
+Anyone who's in range of CU Guest Wi-Fi can request guest login credentials and use them to connect to the network.

 How to Get It